 How caffeine is stripped from coffee and what that means for your health

-In the early 1900s, according to coffee lore, German coffee merchant Ludwig Roselius discovered decaf by accident after a shipment of coffee beans was soaked in seawater during transit, naturally extracting some of the caffeine.
+In the early 1900s, according to coffee lore, German coffee merchant Ludwig Roselius discovered decaf coffee by accident after a shipment of coffee beans was soaked in seawater during transit, naturally extracting some of the caffeine from the coffee beans.

 A few years later, Roselius patented the first commercially successful means of decaffeinating coffee.
 But instead of just salt water, his method also used a more potent chemical solvent called benzene to finish the job.

 We now know that when inhaled, even in small amounts, benzene can cause drowsiness, dizziness, and headaches, as well as eye, skin, and respiratory tract irritation.
 Over the long term and in high doses, benzene has been linked to cancer, blood disorders, and fetal development issues in pregnant women.

-Today, coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
+However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
 This is usually what you find in cheap decaf coffees.
-Meanwhile, researchers have wondered whether any of coffee’s healthful compounds are lost along with the caffeine.
+Meanwhile, researchers have wondered whether any of coffee’s healthful compounds are lost along with the decaffeinated coffee process.

 So is decaf coffee bad for you?
 Is decaf coffee healthy?
 What is the solution if you are sensitive to caffeine?
 We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made and its health benefits.

 There are three key methods for removing caffeine from regular coffee beans: The most common uses a chemical solvent, another uses liquid carbon dioxide (CO2), and the last simply uses water.

-All take green, unroasted coffee beans, soak or steam them until the caffeine is dissolved or their pores are opened, and then extract the caffeine from the green coffee beans.
+They take green coffee beans, soak or steam them until the caffeine is dissolved or their pores are opened, and then extract the caffeine from the green coffee beans.